AcklenAvenue/competencies/ops/aws/S3-level2.md

   - Setup a static website
   - Set up permissions:
       - Create a public bucket
-      - Setup permission to specific objects
+      - Setup permission to specific objects using bucket policies and AWS management console
+  - Be able to identify the transfer types in S3 AWS.
-  - Transfer data to S3
+  - Transfer data to S3 using AWS CLI and AWS management console
+  - Create Presigned URLs to give public access to specific objects
+  - Upload objects using Presigned URLs
   - Explain the S3 concepts of encryption
-  - Upload objects using Presigned URLs

 ## Evaluation